 Nike's group revenues topped $30bn for the first time in the year to May 2015, and have continued to climb since then.
 The company has set itself a revenue target of $50bn by the end of fiscal 2020.
-Revenues for the year ending 2017 rose 6% to a new high of $34.35bn.
-Net income rose by 13% to $4.24bn, also a record result, and the first time profits have exceeded $4bn.
-The US alone accounted for 46% of total revenues.
+Revenues for the year ending 2018 rose 6% to a new high of $36.40bn.
+After a record year in 2017 (in which profits topped $4bn for the first time), net income fell sharply in ye 2018 to $1.93bn, largely as a result a big one-off tax charge.
+However pretax earnings were down 11% year-on-year as costs and expenses rose by a higher rate than revenues.
+The US alone accounted for 46% of total revenues in ye 2017.
 China is now Nike's #2 market by revenues, with sales up 17% at constant exchange rates in ye 2017 to $4.24bn.
 Japan was the #3 territory at $1.0bn.

 Nike chairman and co-founder Phil Knight has long developed a reputation as one of the most enigmatic and idiosyncratic figures in big business, rarely to be seen in person without his trademark pair of sunglasses, even within Nike HQ.
 He generally maintains a low profile outside Nike.
 His best-known sideline is as the chairman and owner of Laika, a specialist CG and stop-motion animation production company run by his son Travis Knight, who joined Nike's board in 2015.
 Laika produced its first animated feature film, Coraline, in 2009 released theatrically by Universal's Focus Features division.
 A follow-up, the similarly dark ParaNorman, was released in 2012, and there have been others since.
 In 2015, Knight announced plans to step down as chairman in 2016, and transferred his 18% voting stake in the company to a newly created investment entity, Swoosh LLC.
 This entity is run jointly by him in association with current Nike CEO Mark Parker and two other trusted Nike directors.
 Knight now holds the title of chairman emeritus.

 Mark Parker is president & CEO of Nike, and succeeded Phil Knight as chairman in 2016.
-Trevor Edwards, the company's effective #2 and president, Nike brand, stepped down suddenly in Spring 2018 following allegations that he had filed to curb a negative workplace culture.
+Trevor Edwards, the company's effective #2 and president, Nike brand, stepped down suddenly in Spring 2018 following allegations that he had encouraged a negative workplace culture that routinely discriminated against female employees.
+Several other managers were dismissed over the following months.
 Elliott Hill absorbed some of his duties as president, customer & marketplace.
 Other members of the executive committee include Eric Sprunk (group COO), Hilary Krane (chief administrative officer) and Andy Campion (EVP & CFO).
 Marketing is now led by John Slusher (EVP, global sports marketing); Michael Spillane is president of categories & product.

 Dirk-Jan "DJ" van Hameran was named as global chief marketing officer in 2018.
 There is a large team of other vice presidents heading up each of the group's core areas.
 These include Greg Hoffman (VP, global brand creative & marketing innovation), Nigel Powell (VP, global communications), Davide Grasso (VP, global brand marketing), Enrico Balleri (VP, global brand communication), David Schriber (VP, North America brand marketing), Jesse Stollak (VP, global digital brand & innovation), Steve Lesnard (VP, brand management, Western Europe), Howard White (VP, Jordan brand), Brian O'Connor (VP, global Jordan brand), Sarah Mensah (VP, North America Jordan brand), Lynn Merritt (VP, global basketball sports marketing), Riccardo Colombini (VP, global football & Western Europe sports marketing), Amy Sheridan (North America media director), Dave Genel (VP, global digital brand marketing) and Stefan Olander (VP, digital sport).
 Lauren Sherman was named as senior director for digital in 2017.

 The Nike brand is divided into several product groups overseen by Reenie Benziger (VP & GM, global apparel).
-Individual groups are headed by Dirk-Jan van Hameren (VP & general manager, global sportswear), Heidi O'Neill (VP, global women's training), Amy Melczer Montague (VP & GM, North America women's), Dermot Cleary (VP, Nike global football), Patrick Seehafer (VP, Nike global running), Craig Zanon (VP, global men's training), Michael Jackson (VP, global basketball), Carl Grebert (VP, young athletes) and Maggie Gauger (VP & GM, global tennis), Amy White is VP, global category operations; Keith Houlemard is VP & GM Olympics.
+Individual groups are headed by Heidi O'Neill (VP, global women's training), Amy Melczer Montague (VP & GM, North America women's), Dermot Cleary (VP, Nike global football), Patrick Seehafer (VP, Nike global running), Craig Zanon (VP, global men's training), Michael Jackson (VP, global basketball), Carl Grebert (VP, young athletes) and Maggie Gauger (VP & GM, global tennis), Amy White is VP, global category operations; Keith Houlemard is VP & GM Olympics.

 Global operations are now overseen by Christiana Shi (president, direct to consumer).
 In Nike's domestic market, business heads include Joaquin Hidalgo (VP & GM, North America), Jamie Jefferies (VP, North America Nike NSW), Ken Dice (VP, North America running), Dan Jones (VP, North America Basketball) and Mark Riley (VP, North America athletic training).
 Other brand businesses are led by Larry Miller (president, Jordan brand), Michael Spillane (CEO, Converse), and Dave McTague (CEO, Cole Haan).
 Julien Cahn is chief marketing officer for the Converse brand.